What Is a SOC Report and Bridge Letter? A Guide

 Some vendors create a mapping document that cross-references common security questionnaire questions to the relevant sections of their SOC 2 Type II report.
 With Iris, you can streamline this entire process.
 The platform helps your team reference SOC 2 documentation automatically when answering questionnaires.

-How Bridge Letters Fit Into Your Compliance Calendar
+Where Do Bridge Letters Fit in Your Compliance Plan?

 Managing the timing of your SOC 2 audits and bridge letters is important for maintaining smooth vendor relationships.
 Many organizations plan their audit cycles to align with their business calendar.